 Sand Moor Golf Club, Alwoodley Lane, Leeds, West Yorkshire, LS17 7DJ.

 Designed in 1913, this is one of Leeds’ older golf courses.
 It’s an 18-hole, par-70 effort designed by Dr Alister MacKenzie that incorporates natural water challenges.
 You can refine your swing at the driving range or head to the practising area.
 They offer coaching sessions, which take you onto the course as well as using an indoor simulator to analyse your ball flight.

 The holes range from 157 to 509 yards and you’ll have to try your best to avoid the meandering Cock and Carr Becks.
 You’ll begin with a straightforward tee shot left of centre before you reach the 2nd and encounter the water hazards for the first time.
 Eventually, you’ll reach the recently lengthened 18th hole with a well-bunkered green before you can head back to the clubhouse.

 Garforth Golf Club, Long Lane, Leeds, West Yorkshire, LS25 2DS.

 Moor Allerton Golf Club

-Moor Allerton is the only UK golf course to be designed by the renowned English-American architect Robert Trent Jones Sr and you can find it right here in Leeds.
+Moor Allerton is the only UK golf course designed by the renowned British-American architect Robert Trent Jones Senior.
+It was built in the seventies after the club moved to accommodate more members.
 It’s hosted PGA European Tour events and has welcomed the likes of local golfing icon Howard Clark and the legendary Peter Alliss over the years.